-To remove a system from the service group's SystemList, check if the service aroup is online:

-'''

-hagrp -state service group -sys system name

-'''

-- 2 If the service group is online, take it offline.
-Use one of the following commands: - To take the service group offline on one node and online it on another node, you can use the -switch option:
+- To remove a system from the service group's SystemList, check if the service group is online: - # hagrp -state service group -sys system name - 2 If the service group is online, take it offline.
+Use one of the following commands: - To take the service group offline on one node and online it on another node, you can use the -switch option: - # hagrp -switch service group -to system name - To take the service group offline without bringing it online on any other node in the cluster, enter: - # hagrp -offline service group -sys system name - 3 Stop the agent on the node: - # haagent -stop Oracle -sys system name - When you get the message "Please look for messages in the log file," check the file /var/VRTSvcs/log/engine A.log for a message confirming the agent has stopped. - You can also use the ps command to confirm the agent is stopped. - You can now remove the service group, the resource type, or both from the VCS configuration after disabling the agent on all nodes. - See the Cluster Server Administrator's Guide for more information.

-'''

-hagrp -switch service group -to system name

-'''

-To take the service group offline without bringing it online on any other node in the cluster, enter:

-'''

-hagrp -offline service_group -sys system_name

-'''

-Stop the agent on the node:

-'''

-haagent -stop Oracle -sys system name

-'''

-When you get the message "Please look for messages in the log file," check the file /var/VRTSvcs/log/engine A.log for a message confirming the agent has stopped.

-You can also use the ps command to confirm the agent is stopped.

-You can now remove the service group, the resource type, or both from the VCS configuration after disabling the agent on all nodes.